Lawsuit filed against Rochester over death of Tyshon Jones

 “[R]ather than accommodating his disability, as required by law, RPD officers exacerbated it: they shone bright lights at him, repeatedly shouted at him through a megaphone, and surrounded him with police cars and officers,” the lawsuit reads.
 “They ignored his glaring need for help, and instead shot him five times.”

+The officer involved in the incident had previously been cleared of criminal charges.

-The family is seeking redress from the city, on the grounds that the City of Rochester has violated Jones’ rights under the Americans with Disabilities Act, New York State Law, and the Constitution.
+The family is seeking redress from the city, on the grounds that the city has violated Jones’ rights under the Americans with Disabilities Act, New York State Law, and the Constitution.

 The case is Kennetha Short and Pernell Jones, Sr., in their capacity as administrators of the Estate of Tyshon Jones v.
 City of Rochester, in the United States District Court for the Western District of New York.